Stable marriage and roommates problems with restricted edges: complexity and approximability: Preliminaries and techniques

 \section{Preliminaries and techniques}

 In this section, we introduce the notation used in the remainder of the paper and also define the key problems that we investigate later.
-A \emph{Stable Marriage} instance (\textsc{sm}) $\mathcal{I} =(G, O)$ consists of a bipartite graph $G =(U \cup W, E)$ with $n$ vertices and $m$ edges, and a set $O$: the set of strictly ordered, but not necessarily complete preference lists.
+An instance $\mathcal{I} =(G, O)$ of the \emph{Stable Marriage problem} ({\sc sm}) consists of a bipartite graph $G =(U \cup W, E)$ with $n$ vertices and $m$ edges, and a set $O$: the set of strictly ordered, but not necessarily complete preference lists.
 These lists are provided on the set of adjacent vertices at each vertex.
-The \emph{Stable Roommates Problem} (\textsc{sr}) differs from \textsc{sm} in one sense: the underlying graph $G$ need not be bipartite.
-In both \textsc{sm} and \textsc{sr}, a matching in $G$ is sought, assigning each agent to at most one partner.
-An edge $uw \in E \setminus M$ \emph{blocks} matching $M$ if $u$ is unmatched or it prefers $w$ to its partner in $M$ and $w$ is unmatched or it prefers $u$ to its partner in~$M$.
+The \emph{Stable Roommates problem} ({\sc sr}) differs from {\sc sm} in one sense: the underlying graph $G$ need not be bipartite.
+In both {\sc sm} and {\sc sr}, a matching $M$ in $G$ is sought, assigning each agent to at most one partner.
+If a vertex $v\in V(G)$ is matched in $M$, we denote by $M(v)$ the partner of $v$ in $M$.
+An edge $uw \in E \setminus M$ \emph{blocks} $M$, or forms a \emph{blocking pair} of $M$ if either $u$ is unmatched or prefers $w$ to $M(u)$, and either $w$ is unmatched or prefers $u$ to $M(w)$.
 A matching that is not blocked by any edge is called \emph{stable}.

-As already mentioned in the introduction, an \textsc{sr} instance need not admit a stable solution.
+As already mentioned in the Introduction, an {\sc sr} instance need not admit a stable solution.
 The number of blocking edges is a characteristic property of every matching.
 The set of edges blocking $M$ is denoted by~$bp(M)$.
-A natural goal is to find a matching minimising~$|bp(M)|$.
-For convenience, the minimum number of edges blocking any matching of an instance $\mathcal{I}$ is denoted by~$bp(\mathcal{I})$.
-Following the consensus in the literature, matchings blocked by $bp(\mathcal{I})$ edges are called \emph{almost stable matchings}.
-This approach has a broad literature: almost stable matchings have been investigated in \textsc{sm}~\cite{BMM10,HIM09,KMV94} and \textsc{sr}~\cite{ABM06,BMM12} instances.
+A natural goal is to find a matching minimising~$|bp(M)|$; following the consensus in the literature, such a matching is called \emph{almost stable}.
+This approach has a broad literature: almost stable matchings have been investigated in {\sc sm}~\cite{KMV94,HIM09,BMM10} and {\sc sr}~\cite{ABM06,BMM12} instances.

 All problems investigated in this paper deal with at least one set of restricted edges.
 The set of forbidden edges is denoted by~$P$, while $Q$ stands for the set of forced edges.
 We assume throughout the paper that $P \cap Q = \emptyset$.
-A matching $M$ satisfies all constraints on restricted edges if $M \cap P = \emptyset$ and $M \cap Q = Q$.
+A matching $M$ satisfies all constraints on restricted edges if $M \cap P = \emptyset$ and $Q \subseteq M$.